 "What is an orphan Block?"
 Or, "Why do I have a gray staking/masternode reward that isn't getting confirmations?"¶

 A: An orphan block is what happens when two parties solve a block at the same time.
 The network then comes to consensus about who solved the block first.
-That party recieves the block reward as if nothing had happened, and the other party is shown that they did not recieve the reward in the form of a greyed out transaction that never recieves confirmations.
+That party receives the block reward as if nothing had happened, and the other party is shown that they did not receive the reward in the form of a greyed out transaction that never receives confirmations.